Learning Outcomes

 The assignor is in arrears of service charges and has not paid the last quarter’s rent.
 What is the risk for the assignee if this is not resolved before assignment?

-Answer: The assignee may become liable for the arrears after assignment, depending on the lease terms and the landlord’s rights.
+The assignee may become liable for the arrears after assignment, depending on the lease terms and the landlord’s rights.
 The solicitor should ensure all arrears are cleared before completion or that appropriate retentions or indemnities are agreed.
+For future liabilities, review the service charge accounts and any pending major works to assess exposure and whether the completion apportionment should include a retention.

 Exam Warning